The Galerkin analysis for the random periodic solution of semilinear stochastic evolution equations: Existence and uniqueness of random periodic solution

 \section{Existence and uniqueness of random periodic solution}

-In the following, we shall show the boundedness of the solution to SEE \eqref{eq:SPDE} and characterize its dependence on the initial condition.
-The proof simply follows Lemma 3.1 and Lemma 3.2 in \cite{wu2021}. \begin{lemma} For SEE \eqref{eq:SPDE} with the given initial condition $\xi$ and satisfying Assumption \ref{as:A} to \ref{as:lambda1}, we have
+In the following, we will show the boundedness of the solution to SEE \eqref{eq:SPDE} and characterize its dependence on the initial condition, both of which are crucial ingredients for the existence of random periodic solutions.
+The proof simply follows Lemma 3.1 and Lemma 3.2 in \cite{wu2021}. \begin{lemma} For SEE \eqref{eq:SPDE} with the given initial condition $\xi$ and satisfying Assumption \ref{as:A} to Assumption \ref{as:lambda1}, we have